jskeet/DemoCode/Drums/index.md

 - (Internal) Consider generating/writing C# code from schema to have a cleaner model

 # Version history

+## Version 1.0.0-alpha07 (2020-08-22)

+- Added non-crashing validation while loading data
+- Fix MFX default values
+- Populate schema for AE-10 Chorus, Reverb and MFX
+- Fixes to TD-50 schema (fixes #120)
+- **Highly** experimental support for the Aerophone Mini (AE-01)

+(The Aerophone Mini doesn't have a MIDI implementation document, so this is all based on observed values after modifying the configuration using the app.
+There's all kinds of oddness that I haven't tried to address yet.
+I've no idea what happens if you try to set things that should be read-only, like the version number.
+Custom fingering is only present for "fingering 1" because the UI for it is basically not there yet.
+But hey, it's a start...)

 ## Version 1.0.0-alpha06 (2020-08-11)